 <style> element in the head of the document.

 Your task is to create a cool, fancy box and explore the fun we can have with CSS.

 - A reasonable width for a large button, say around 200 pixels.

 - A reasonable height for a large button, centering the text vertically in the process.

 - A slight increase in font size, to around 17-18 pixel computed style.
 Use rems.
 Write a comment about how you worked out the value.

 - A base color for the design.
 Give the box this color as its background color.

 - The same color for the text; make it readable using a black text shadow.

 - A fairly subtle border radius.

-- A linear semi-transparent black gradient that goes towards the top left corner.
+- A linear semi-transparent black gradient that goes toward the bottom right corner.
 Make it completely transparent at the start, gradiating to around 0.2 opacity by 30% along, and remaining at the same color until the end.